 What are stem cells?

 Stem cells are powerful healing cells in the body that can become other types of cells.
-There are many adult stem cells in fat tissue, however they lie dormant.
+There are many adult stem cells in fat tissue.
 Stem cell therapy allows us to isolate stem cells from an animal’s own fat tissue, activate them, and re-inject them directly into damaged areas.
-For example, in the case of arthritis, stem cells become new cartilage cells, reducing pain and increasing mobility.
+For example, in the case of arthritis, stem cells can become new cartilage cells, reducing pain and increasing mobility.

 What is so great about Stem Cell Therapy?

 Stem cells treat the source of the problem by becoming new tissue to replace damaged tissue.
 Other treatments, such as drugs, though very useful, merely attempt to reduce symptoms.
 The treatment is very low risk, because it uses the animal’s own stem cells.
-With our technology, over 95% of animals treated for arthritis show improvement (not all cases seen are appropriate for, or treated with, Stem Cell Therapy).
+With our technology, 100% of animals treated for arthritis show improvement (not all cases seen are appropriate for, or treated with, Stem Cell Therapy).

 How long has this been available?